polyaxon/polyaxon/docs/templates/polyaxon_client/introduction.md

 ## Clients

-This module includes several clients that can be used to interact with Polyaxon API in a programmatic way.
+This module includes a client that can be used to interact with Polyaxon API in a programmatic way.

  * [Auth](clients/auth): A client for handling authentication and user information.
  * [Cluster](clients/cluster): A client for getting cluster and cluster nodes information.